QR Code Security & Quishing Report 2026 — 5M Scans

 How do QR code generators protect against phishing?

 Security-conscious QR code generators like QRLynx screen every destination URL through automated multi-layer security analysis before the QR code goes live.
 URLs that fail screening are flagged, held for review, or blocked.
 At scan time, suspicious codes display a security interstitial warning the scanner before redirecting.
-Most free QR generators provide no URL screening at all.
+Most free QR generators provide no URL screening at all — and QRLynx is currently the only consumer QR code platform that publishes its screening data publicly.

 What is a QR code security interstitial?